What does this measure?

 Why is this important?

-This measure not only shows the proportion of low-income students and families in an area, it is also an indication of the potential challenges facing schools as they work to educate children who have fewer resources.
+This measure not only shows the proportion of students and families with low incomes in an area, it is also an indication of the potential challenges facing schools as they work to educate children who have fewer resources.

 How is our county doing?

-Of the 41 school districts and charter schools in Essex County with data in 2020, 19 had economically disadvantaged students make up more than 25% of their student body, and 7 had rates of 50% or more.
-The Lawrence School District at 71%, followed by the Lawrence Family Development Charter and the Lynn School District (at 59% and 58%) had the highest rates in Essex County.
+Of the 42 school districts and charter schools in Essex County with data in 2026, 20 had economically disadvantaged students make up more than 25% of their student body, and 10 had rates of 50% or more.
+The Lawrence School District had the highest rate in Essex County at 83%, followed by the Lynn School District at 74%, the Lawrence Family Development Charter at 72% and the Community Day Charter Public School-Prospect at 70%.

 How do we compare to similar counties?

-Middlesex, MA had an economically disadvantaged rate that was 14 percentage points less than Essex County, at 22%.
-Middlesex has increased by 5 percentage points from 2015 to 2020, in comparison to Essex's 8 points.
+Essex County had an economically disadvantaged rate that was 16 percentage points higher than Middlesex County (30%).
+Middlesex has increased by 10 percentage points from 2017 to 2026, in comparison to Essex's 14 points.

 Notes about the data

 Data is from the Massachusetts Department of Elementary and Secondary Education.
 Students are considered economically disadvantaged if they participate in one or more of the following state-administered programs: the Supplemental Nutrition Assistance Program (SNAP); the Transitional Assistance for Families with Dependent Children (TAFDC); the Department of Children and Families' (DCF) foster care program; and MassHealth (Medicaid).
 It is important to note that a lower share of students is identified as economically disadvantaged under this measure than was identified under the previously used free or reduced-price lunch measure.
-Data for this measure is not available prior to 2015.
 National data is not available for this measure.